-(1) The registrant, a member of the registrant's immediate family, the registrant's legal guardian, or any of their respective legal representatives shall be considered to have a direct and tangible interest.
-Others may demonstrate a direct and tangible interest when information is needed for determination or protection of a personal or property right of the registrant.
+(1) The registrant, a member of the registrant's immediate family, the registrant's legal guardian or court ordered custodian, or any of their respective legal representatives, or an official of a federal or state government or of a political subdivision of the state charged by law with detecting or prosecuting crime, shall be considered to have a direct and tangible interest.
+Others may demonstrate a direct and tangible interest at the discretion of the registrar by providing certified documentary proof of such interest.